-The Volunteering at the Bluebell coordinator will be pleased to make arrangements for anyone wishing to get involved in any way at all.
-Phone the General Office on 01825 720800 or e-mail Volunteer Recruitment to reserve a place on a tour behind the scenes, which will show the variety of roles for which we are looking for new volunteers across the various departments of the Railway, or to discuss what you might be interested in doing.
+Join one of our "Find out More Days" for a tour behind the scenes, which will show the variety of roles for which we are looking for new volunteers across the various departments of the Railway, or to discuss what you might be interested in doing.

 There are some basic requirements which must be fulfilled before you become a volunteer, such as being a BRPS member, and drinking copious quantities of tea (while on duty) or occasionally something stronger afterwards!
 Common to all the engineering departments is the issue of safety.

 For younger members (aged between 9 and 16) The 9F Club provides an opportunity to get involved with the railway.